naga-satish/interview-preparation/ETL-ELT.md

    - **Splitting**: Dividing data into multiple targets based on rules
    - **Derivation**: Calculating new fields from existing ones

-2. **How do you handle data cleansing in the transformation phase?**
+### 2. How do you handle data cleansing in the transformation phase?

    **Data cleansing involves:**
    - **Standardization**: Normalize formats (dates, phone numbers, addresses)